Getting started

 set-session filtering

-, where the filter terms will be used to match against any of the session's properties, e.g. url, username, tenant etc.
+The list of sessions can be filtered by adding additional filter terms when calling set-session, where the filter terms will be used to match against any of the session's properties, e.g. url, username, tenant etc.

 set-session eu example